y0ye/Social-Media/README.md

 A simple "Social Media" web-app.
 Allows for sign-up, login and image posting.

  - Users signup with a username and password
+ 	- Credentials put in "users" db table
  - Users login with their username and password
 	 - Authentication is handled with a global state
 		 - Definitely not the best way but its what I thought of